jwhitt3r/jwhitt3r/README.md

 ### Hay there! 👋
 I am your friendly neighbourhood PhD and a somewhat hacky Python and Go Dev who focuses on Security.

-I occasionally post code that focuses on primiarly on Security tools, however, I have been known to develop data analysis applications and some other various things.
+I occasionally post code that focuses primiarly on Security tools, however, I have been known to develop data analysis applications and some other various things.

 Blog site is being rebuilt [Exit.WTF](http://exit.wtf).
 If you want to reach me you can find/follow me on [Twitter](https://twitter.com/Jack_WJ).
 <!--